What Is The Little Buddy Heater?

 How Long Will The Little Buddy Heater Last?

-Mr. Heater advertizes the Little Buddy to be able to last for about 5 hours on 1 lb of propane.
+Mr. Heater advertises the Little Buddy to be able to last for about 5 hours on 1 lb of propane.
 That’s a good estimate.

 You will never be able to use up every bit of propane, but you can at least 5 hours out of each canister.

-At super low temperatures below 20°F, the propane in the canister is going to have a harder time getting out, which means the run time will be less than the estimated 5 hours.
+At super low temperatures below 20°F, the propane is going to have a harder time getting out of the tank, which means the run time will be less than the estimated 5 hours.

 I set a timer and ran the Little Buddy heater in my travel trailer one cold morning in temperatures that were around freezing and I found the 5 hours to be accurate.